As deadly viruses remind the world of SARS, China wants to prevent fear from becoming a political crisis - Go Tech Daily

 On Tuesday, many Chinese Internet users posted posts demanding more transparency about the outbreak than about SARS.
 Some asked how long it took to alert the public, and the government initially focused on “rumors” stopping more than 100,000 views on WeChat, the nationwide ubiquitous messaging platform.

 In response, the party’s flagship daily published an editorial on Tuesday that supported Xi’s call to action.
 The President stressed the need to inform the public about official measures to “maintain social stability”.
-Prime Minister Li Keqiang instructed departments to “spare no effort” to deal with the outbreak while a social media account under the party’s Central Political and Legal Commission punished officials who withheld information.
+Prime Minister Li Keqiang instructed the divisions to “make no effort” to deal with the outbreak, and a social media account under the party’s Central Political and Legal Commission pledged to punish officials who withheld information.

+Cabinet adviser Liu Heng told reporters Wednesday that it took China four or five months to announce the SARS outbreak, but less than a month this time.
+“We are much better now. … We are paying more attention to preventing the epidemic, ”he said.

+Li Bin, deputy minister of the health commission, said that China has introduced comprehensive new procedures to deal with major health threats since 2003.

 International health experts have been largely positive about China’s early response, which has shown efforts after SARS to build a stronger nationwide health infrastructure.

-“The first response was fairly quick and hopefully effective,” said David Heymann, professor of epidemiology of infectious diseases at the London School of Hygiene and Tropical Medicine, who previously worked at the United States’ disease control and prevention centers.
+“The initial response was fairly quick and hopefully effective,” said David Heymann, professor of epidemiology of infectious diseases at the London School of Hygiene and Tropical Medicine, who previously worked at the US Centers for Disease Control and Prevention.
 “You have made great strides.”

-However, the spread of the virus means that citizens take measures themselves.
-More pedestrians with masks were seen around the capital on Tuesday.
+However, the spread of the virus means that citizens take measures themselves and wear more pedestrians and travelers in the capital and elsewhere.

-Fu King-wa, an associate professor at the University of Hong Kong’s Journalism and Media Research Center who is tracking down censorship in China, said mainland internet users were starving to learn what precautions to take.
+Fu King-wa, an associate professor at the University of Hong Kong’s Journalism and Media Research Center who is tracking down Chinese censorship, said mainland internet users are starving to learn what precautions to take.
 The censored posts included links to news articles from abroad or from Hong Kong, including those that included outbreak estimates and websites that went beyond the information published by China, Fu said.

 The risk of a public health emergency that harms top management has only increased among Xi, who oversees economic and national security issues more closely than his predecessors.
-That means that no one else is to blame if people decide that the current outbreak has been mistreated, said Willy Lam, associate professor at the Chinese Studies Center at Hong Kong University and author of numerous books on Chinese politics.
+That said, it is nobody else’s fault if people decide that the current outbreak has been mistreated, said Willy Lam, associate professor at the Chinese Studies Center at Hong Kong University and author of numerous books on Chinese politics.

 “He is said to be the chair of finance, health, etc.,” said Lam.
 “But so far it has not worked so well, both in terms of economic figures and other measurements by public administration.”